-Application Sensors & Actuators - Edge Networking (WSN) - Gateways - IoT Communication Model - WPAN & LPWA, IoT platform for available applications, Hardware Devices: Arduino, Raspberry pi and Smartwifi, etc, Wearable Development Boards, Softwares, Programs and Stacks available for building IoT applications, Installation of various packages necessary for project and list of tools.
+Application Sensors & Actuators - Edge Networking (WSN) - Gateways - IoT Communication Model - WPAN & LPWA, Overview of IoT supported Hardware platforms such as: Raspberry pi, ARM cortex processors, Arduino, and Intel Galileo boards, Wearable Development Boards

-1.SENSORS AND ACTUATORS
+2.1 SENSORS AND ACTUATORS

 A transducer is any physical device that converts one form of energy into another.
 So, in the case of a sensor, the transducer converts some physical phenomenon into an electrical impulse that can then be interpreted to determine a reading.
 A microphone is a sensor that takes vibration energy (sound waves), and converts it to electrical energy in a useful way for other components in the system to correlate back to the original sound.
 Another type of transducer that we will encounter in many IoT systems is an actuator.
 In simple terms, an actuator operates in the reverse direction of a sensor.
 It takes an electrical input and turns it into physical action.
 For instance, an electric motor, a hydraulic system, and a pneumatic system are all different types of actuators.

-Examples of actuators
+2.1.1 Examples of actuators